abhi9720/yelp-camp/README.md

     * Get flash message as per user intraction will app
   * Basic Functionalities
     * User can manage camp location on geo map
-    * user can take help of cluster map to search map to seach campground
+    * User can take help of cluster map to search campground
     * User can seach camp and sort them bases on rating (Working on it).